-In tandem with the proposed new pipeline, Applicants also propose to derate the existing Line 1600 from transmission service to distribution service, which would be accomplished by lowering the line's operating pressure.
+In tandem with the proposed new pipeline, Applicants also propose to derate the existing Line 1600 (100 MMcfd capacity) from transmission service to distribution service, which would be accomplished by lowering the line's operating pressure.
 Derating the line to distribution service at a cost of \$29.5 million is intended to avoid any potential customer impacts associated with pressure testing Line 1600 at an approximate loaded cost of \$112.9 million.
-Derating Line 1600 from 512 psig at 65 MMcfd to 320 psig at 40 MMcfd results in a capacity reduction of approximately 25 MMcfd, which may need to be replaced, at least partially, in the short term.
+Derating Line 1600 from 512 psig 11 at 10065 MMcfd to 320 psig at 40 MMcfd results in a supply deficit capacity reduction of approximately 25 MMcfd, which needs to be met via alternative supplymay need to be replaced, at least partially, in the short term.